TomH131/cafe-fuencarral/README.md

 # Cafe Fuencarral
 This website is designed for people in Bristol, whether residents or visitors, who are interested in enjoying Spanish tapas, perhaps for the first time.
-It helps users to see the different types of tapas dishes we offer on our menu and provides the option to book a table.
+It shows users the different types of tapas dishes we offer on our menu and provides the option to book a table.
 Whether they're specifically seeking Spanish food or just looking for a  place to eat in Bristol, this website makes discovering tapas easy.

 ## User stories